JPMorgan posts first loss since 2004, a blow to Dimon

 "I wish we could reduce the uncertainty for investors, but we can't," he told reporters in a conference call.

-Later, in a conference call with investors, he said it is "very hard to fight with your regulators and the federal government."
+He added in a later conference call with investors that it is "very hard to fight with your regulators and the federal government."

 Even putting litigation aside, revenue fell and other results were lukewarm.
-Weak fixed-income markets squeezed revenue at JPMorgan's investment bank, off 2 percent from a year ago and down 17 percent from the second quarter, reflecting the tough environment for bond-trading at all Wall Street banks.
+Weak fixed-income markets squeezed revenue at its investment bank, off 2 percent from a year ago and down 17 percent from the second quarter, casting a pall over expectations for bond-trading results at other Wall Street banks.

-Equity markets revenue gained 20 percent.
-Rivals such as Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N), both due to report earnings next week, tend to be more heavily weighted in fixed income.
+Equity markets revenue gained 20 percent, but rivals such as Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N), both due to report quarterly results next week, tend to be more heavily weighted in fixed income.

 JPMorgan executives have long been quick to point out the bank's profitability when investors bring up its troubles.
 The bank posted record profits last year, even as bad derivatives bets known as the "London whale" trades resulted in $6 billion of losses.